MyFitnessPal signup flow redesign

 My goals for my own personal development:

-- Design flow charts, Wireframes, Design with design though Sketch, illustrator and Photoshop
+- Design flow charts, Wireframes, Design with design tools like Sketch, Illustrator, and Photoshop

 - Complete design while sticking to my Design Principles